 Canon EOS 90D allows keeping tabs on an athlete and follow his/her movements across the court.
 Canon PowerShot G7 X Mark II is ideal for panning at low shutter speeds.
 Canon EOS 7D Mark II comes with all the necessary features to photographer professional tennis players.
 It has an APS-C sensor with a crop factor, so you can zoom in to capture close-up views of the match.

-If you want to learn how to take good tennis photos, you should be ready to invest in different kinds of gear, monopods included.
+If you want to learn how to take good tennis photos, you should be ready to invest in different kinds of gear, monopods from good tripod brands included.
 Such a support helps stabilize your camera and get crisp, motioned-filled pictures.
 A regular monopod is typically 2/3 smaller than a tripod and weighs less.

 Nowadays, you can find rather budget-friendly options designed specifically for sports photography.
 One of them is SIRUI P-326 6 Section Carbon Fiber Monopod.